pauhmolins/iot-connectivity-project/README.md

 **Q2: What are the trade-offs of using lower data rates in LoRa transmission?**

-Using lower data rates makes transmission times much longer, but makes the signal more reliable to noise, especially in long distances such as the ones LoRa signals usually need to face.
+Using lower data rates makes transmission times much longer, but makes the signal more reliable
+to noise, especially in long distances such as the ones LoRa signals usually need to face.

+Additionally, lower data rates improve the link budget, allowing devices to maintain connectivity
+in harder environments (e.g. urban areas or indoor setups).
+However, the increased airtime per
+packet can lead to higher chances of collisions in networks with many nodes and also increases
+energy consumption per message despite the lower rate.

 **Q3: How does increasing transmission power affect battery life and interference?**

-We did not try increasing transmission power since we went deeply into a previous analysis, but we suspect that increasing transmission power will make the battery to last less (i.e. reduce battery life) but reduce interferences, since our singal will stand out more among the noise.
+We did not try increasing transmission power since we went deeply into a previous analysis, but we suspect that increasing transmission power will make the battery to last less (i.e. reduce battery life) but reduce interferences, since our signal will stand out more among the noise.

+It's also worth noting that higher transmission power can increase the range and reliability
+of communication, but may lead to more interference with nearby devices and violate regional
+regulatory limits if not properly configured.
+It can also make overall network performance worse in dense deployments due to overlapping transmissions.